sambhajisshinde/userregistration-ui/README.md

-# Getting Started with Registration App
+# getting started with registration application

 This project was bootstrapped with react js.

-# How to run
+# how to run

 npm start

-# Node packages used
+# external-dependencies

 hooks </br>
 routing </br>